chimericdream/worldofpannotia.com/src/_spells/horrid-wilting.md

   spellResistance:    "Yes"
   materialComponents: ["A bit of sponge."]
   description:        |
-    This spell evaporates moisture from the body of each subject living creature, dealing 1d6 points of damage per caster level (maximum 20d6).
-This spell is especially devastating to water elementals and plant creatures, which instead take 1d8 points of damage per caster level (maximum 20d8).
+    This spell evaporates moisture from the body of each subject living creature, dealing {% die_roll 1 6 0 %} points of damage per caster level (maximum {% die_roll 20 6 0 %}).
+This spell is especially devastating to water elementals and plant creatures, which instead take {% die_roll 1 8 0 %} points of damage per caster level (maximum {% die_roll 20 8 0 %}).
 ---